MaheshKhatri1960/HackSingapore_Foodbank_VTMS/README.md

 5.6 - VTMS functionality of sending Email confirmations to volunteers for task application as well as task approvals is functioning.

 5.7 - We had planned to incorporate User Login / Signup via Facebook & Google but could not do so due to time limitation.

+5.9 - We could not incorporate 'Junior Club' volunteers as a separate module though it can get covered within the existing system.

-5.8 - It is recommended to listen to the video pitch using a microphone for a better experience.
+5.10 - It is recommended to listen to the video pitch using a microphone for a better experience.

-5.9 - We apologize in advance for any software defects / bugs in the system due to the time constraint of the hackathon.
+5.11 - We apologize in advance for any software defects / bugs in the system due to the time constraint of the hackathon.
 You are kindly requested to bring this to our immediate attention at our email address.
 We shall strive to resolve them at the earliest.

 <b>Summary</b> - We sincerely thank you for the opportunity to enable us to participate in this project and also thanking you for your valued time in reviewing our submission.